rkdrnf/react-modal-state/README.md

 ...

-// Optionally provide modals prop to open modal by id or use self-nested modals
+// Optionally provide modals prop to open modal by id or to use self-nested modals
 <ModalProvider modals={[
         ["users/:id", UserModal],
       ]}